ghiknt/website-whk-name/content/about/licensing.md

 :   The majority of the orginal text, graphics, music and other media
     on this site, with the exception of the services and documents outlined below, are released under CC BY-SA 4.0.
-    The source files to generate this site with nanoc are at (TODO: put link here)
+    The source files to generate this site with nanoc are at <https://gitorious.org/whk/whk-name>

     https://whk.name/ is licensed under a <a href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
 Permissions beyond the scope of this license may be available at <a href="https://whk.name/about/licensing">https://whk.name/about/licensing</a>.